thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 ## What is the difference between state and props?

 Props and `state` are both just JavaScript objects.
-While both hold information that influences the output of render, they are different in one crucial way: props get passed to the component (similar to function parameters) whereas `state` manages data within the component (similar to variables declared within a function).
+While both hold information that influences the output of rendering of the pages, they are different in one crucial way:`props` **get passed** to the component (similar to function parameters) whereas `state` manages data **within** the component (similar to variables declared within a function).

 To find out whether a piece of data should reside in `state` or in `props`, simply ask three questions about the piece of data: